Everything You Need To Know About Medicare Part D Drug Plans

 OUT-OF-NETWORK OR STANDARD PHARMACIES

-You do not want to use Standard or Out-Of-Network Pharmacies at all, unless in an emergency.
-The reason is, you will typically pay 2-10 times more for your medications.
+You do not want to use Standard or Out-of-Network Pharmacies at all, unless in an emergency.
+The reason is that you will typically pay 2-10 times more for your medications.
 Your Preferred Pharmacies are the ones that have contracts to give you the lowest prices, and the other pharmacies are just making as much money as they can at your expense.

 MAIL-ORDER PHARMACIES

-Just about every Medicare Part D Drug Plan has a Mail-Order option.
+Almost every Medicare Part D Drug Plan offers a Mail-Order option.
 This can be very convenient.
-But, be sure to check the prices to see if your Mail-Order Pharmacy is either the same cost or lower than your plans regular Preferred Pharmacies.
-Usually they are close, but many Mail-Order plans, such as Cigna, charge substantially more if you use Mail Order.
+But be sure to check prices to see whether your Mail-Order Pharmacy is priced at the exact cost or lower than your plan's regular Preferred Pharmacies.
+Usually, they are close, but many Mail-Order plans, such as Cigna, charge substantially more if you use Mail Order.
 Be smart and do your research.
-But, you canot beat the convenience, knowing that your medications will be automatically delivered to your door every three months.
+But you can't beat the convenience of knowing your medications will be automatically delivered to your door every three months.

 CHECK THE AMAZON PHARMACY IF YOU TAKE MULTIPLE MEDICATIONS THROUGHOUT THE DAY

-LOOK INTO SEEING IF YOUR DOCTOR WILL PRESCRIBE 2, 3 OR 6 MONTH PRESCRIPTION FOR YOUR MEDICATIONS
+LOOK INTO SEEING IF YOUR DOCTOR WILL PRESCRIBE A 2, 3, OR 6 MONTH PRESCRIPTION FOR YOUR MEDICATIONS

-Some retail pharmacies may also offer a 2, 3 or even a 6-month supply of medications.
-This is not only a time saver, but can also save you a lot of money in addition to saving you time.
+Some retail pharmacies may also offer 2-, 3-, or even 6-month supplies of medications.
+This is not only a time-saver but also a cost-saver.

 CAN YOU FILL A PRESCRIPTION IF YOU DO NOT HAVE YOUR NEW MEDICARE PRESCRIPTION CARD YET?